steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 #### The Training Loop

-We’re ready to start training!
-First we tell our model it’s time to train:
+Time to start training!
+First I tell the model it’s time to train:

 ```python
 model.train()
 ```

-Then we repeat a certain number of times.
+Then I repeat a certain number of times.
 Each iteration is called an *epoch*.
-Start with a small number and then experiment to find the optimal number of epochs later.
+I started with a small number and then experimented to find the optimal number of epochs later.

 ```python{3}
 model.train()